Detecting Rare and Weak Spikes in Large Covariance Matrices: Introduction

 In his work on comparison of experiments, Le Cam asserts that ``adding noise always makes the inference more difficult".
 This allows us to compare our setting with many other settings, and generalize our lower bound argument in Theorem \ref{thm:phase} (one of our major contribution in this paper) to much broader settings.

 We now consider two extensions of our lower bound argument.
-In the first extension, for two precision matrices $\Sigma$ and $\widetilde{\Sigma}$, we compare two experiments.
+In the first extension, for two covariance matrices $\Sigma$ and $\widetilde{\Sigma}$, we compare two experiments.
 In the first one, we are interested in testing

 and in the second one, we are interested in testing

 where as before, $Q$ is uniformly distributed over the Stiefel manifold $\mathbb{S}(p,r)$.
 Let $f_0, f_1, \tilde{f}_0, \tilde{f}_1$ be the joint density of $\{X_i\}_{i = 1}^n$ under $H_0^{(n)}$, $H_1^{(n)}$, $\widetilde{H}_0^{(n)}$, and $\widetilde{H}_1^{(n)}$, respectively.
 We assume $\Sigma \preceq \widetilde{\Sigma}$, so the second experiment can be viewed as the result of adding noise to the first experiment.
 Lemma \ref{lemma:LeCam2} solidifies the claim that ``adding noise makes the testing problem harder". \begin{lemma} If $\Sigma \preceq \widetilde{\Sigma}$, then $\|\tilde{f}_1 - \tilde{f}_0\|_1 \leq \|f_1 - f_0\|_1$. \end{lemma} Applying Lemma~\ref{lemma:LeCam2} with $\Sigma = c_0 I_p$ and $\widetilde{\Sigma} = \Sigma^*$ (see below), we have the following theorem, as a direct result of Theorem~\ref{thm:phase}. \begin{thm} ({\it Extension of lower bound argument, I}).
 Fix $\alpha, \beta\in (0,1)$, $c_0 > 0$, and $\gamma \geq 1$.
 Given $n$ independent vectors $X_i \in \mathbb{R}^p$, $1 \leq i \leq n$, we are interested in testing $H_0^{(n)}: X_i \stackrel{iid}{\sim} N(0, \Sigma^*)$ versus the alternative $H_1^{(n)}: (X_i | Q) \stackrel{iid}{\sim} N(0, \Sigma^* + \frac{\delta}{1 - \delta} QQ')$, where $Q$ is uniformly distributed over the Stiefel manifold $\mathbb{S}(p,r)$, $\Sigma^* \in \mathbb{R}^{p,p}$ is a covariance matrix, and $(\delta, r, p)$ satisfies (\ref{model-cal2}) as in Theorem \ref{thm:phase}.
 If $\alpha + \beta > 1$ and $\lambda_{\min}(\Sigma^*)\geq c_0$,\footnote{For a symmetric matrix $A$, $\lambda_{\min}(A)$ stands for the minimum eigenvalue of $A$.} then as $n \goto \infty$, the sum of Type I and Type II errors of any test tends to $1$. \end{thm}